 Round 2 - Now Accepting Applications

 The School Water Improvement Grant (SWIG) program Round 2 is now open and accepting applications.
 Please use the link below to complete the preliminary application form.
 The Massachusetts Clean Water Trust (Trust) suggests that you review the application instructions before beginning.
-The Part One application will be open until Thursday June 30, 2022.
+The Part One application will continue to accept applications on a rolling basis.

 Round 2 - Application Link